3 Day Iconic North Coast Riding ExperienceEnjoy the coast from a different perspective

 Overnight: County Antrim

 Today we will start our ride at the Whiterocks beach so named because of the white chalk cliffs and caverns set back from the water’s edge.
 The west end of the strand is adjacent to the sea side town of Portrush and backs on to one of the top grass links golf courses in the world, the famous Royal Portrush, host to the British Open which is part of the 2019 Masters Competition.
 The White Rocks beach also looks out over the Skerries (a small group of islands off the coast of Portrush) and the iconic Dunluce Castle, Donegal and the Western Isles of Scotland.
 While riding here there is the opportunity to ride along the edge of this famous golf course which was used for the 148th Open Championship in 2019.
 Stop for photographs or to get photographed with your partners if they happen to be playing on this fabulous course.

 We’ll ride on to Dunluce Castle and take a tour of the castle, learning some of its intriguing history (especially the bit about the kitchen & staff plunging into the sea during a storm in 1639).

-While here, we will have some refreshments at the Dunluce Castle Cottage tearooms, before riding on to the tiny harbour town of Portballintrae on route to the Giants Causeway.
+While here, we will have some refreshments at the old Dunluce Castle Cottage before riding on to the tiny harbour town of Portballintrae on route to the Giants Causeway.

 This unique world heritage site is the final destination of your three day riding vacation.
-Here we will loaden up the horses and stop for a meal, before saying our farewells.
-Afterwards, you can check out the new world class visitor’s centre and you must explore this unique heritage site and take in this natural wonder before our transport arrives to bring you back to your accommodation
+Here we will loaden up the horses and finish of our adventure with a relaxing meal in the Causeway Hotel before saying our farewells.
+Afterwards, you can check out the new world class visitor’s centre and you must explore this unique heritage site and take in this natural wonder before our transport arrives to take you onwards on your journey.

 Locations where we ride: